DavidStevensonVtex/Ubuntu-Unleashed/ch13/README.md

 * chown - Changes the owner of a file or diretory
 * chmod - Changes the access permissions of a file or directory

+### Managing Groups

+Groups can make managing users a lot easier.

+Instead of having to assign individual permissiosn to every user, you can use groups to grant or revoke permisssions to a large number of users quickly and easily.